huggingface/huggingface_hub/tasks/src/token-classification/about.md

 ## Use Cases

 ### Information Extraction from Invoices
-You can extract important entities from invoices automatically using Named Entity Recognition models.
-Invoices can be read with Optical Character Recognition models, and the output of this can be used to do inference with Named Entity Recognition models.
+You can extract entities of interest from invoices automatically using named entity recognition (NER) models.
+Invoices can be read with Optical Character Recognition models, and the output of this can be used to do inference with NER models.
 This way, important information, such as date, company name and other named entities can be extracted.

 ## Task Variants

-### Named Entity Recognition
+### Named Entity Recognition (NER)
 Named entity recognition is the task of recognizing named entities in a text.
 These entities can be person, location or organization names.
 The task is formulated as labelling each token with one class for each named entity and a class called “O” for tokens that contain no entity.
-The input of this task is a text and output is the annotated text with named entities.
+The input of this task is a text and the output is the annotated text with named entities.

 #### Inference
-You can use “ner” pipeline to infer with Named Entity Recognition models.
-If you don’t provide any model name, the pipeline will be initialized with the BERT fine-tuned on ConLL03, “dbmdz/bert-large-cased-finetuned-conll03-english”
+You can use the 🤗 Transformers library `ner` pipeline to infer with NER models.

 ```python
 from transformers import pipeline